 waterborne plastic, take a look at these photos.

-These were all taken in busy commercial and recreational waterways where we paddle.
+These were all taken in busy commercial and recreational waterways where Paddle Out Plastic volunteers paddle.

 Los Angeles Harbor alone is home to or a foraging area for 87 species of birds, 104 species of fish, 859 species of invertebrates, and 5 species of marine mammals.